Information on Old Books

 The monetary and research value of a book depends in large part on whether it is complete and in good condition.

-The records in the bibliographic sources listed above for identifying your book (NUC, OCLC, author & subject bibliographies, etc.) will give you information on how many pages, and sometimes how many illustrations (sometimes identified as “plates” when they are on separate leaves from the text), your book should have.
+The records in the bibliographic sources listed above for identifying your book (National Union Catalog, WorldCat, author and subject bibliographies, etc.) will give you information on how many pages, and sometimes how many illustrations (sometimes identified as “plates” when they are on separate leaves from the text), your book should have.
 If any are missing, your book is incomplete.

 There are many published price guides for popular and collectible subjects that attempt to list current rates at the time of publication.
 Such guides can usually be found in your local library or in the Reference or Collectibles sections of bookstores.
 Up-to-date information is crucial - be sure to use only the most current or recently published guides.

-For current prices, the following websites may be useful: www.abebooks.com ; www.vialibri.net ; www.addall.com .
-These are active websites that serve as a vehicle for booksellers across the world to advertise and sell their wares.
+For current prices, the following websites may be useful: AbeBooks, ViaLibri, AddALL.
+These sites serve as a vehicle for booksellers across the world to advertise and sell their wares.
 It is often useful to compare your own book to those up for sale, using the condition notes listed for each book to determine whether it is an approximate match for your own book.

 There may be no listings for the books you have.
 This sort of negative evidence is ambiguous; there is no way to know whether this is because the book has not come up for sale (and may therefore be scarce), or because of low value and lack of interest.

 There are many ways to ensure your book finds a good home.
 Your local public library is one option for donating books in good condition that could be used by the general public.
 There are also community book collection drives for shelters, schools, and other non-profits that could benefit from your books.
-If you are interested in donating to the Smithsonian Libraries, please see the procedures outlines below.
+If you are interested in donating to the Smithsonian Libraries and Archives, please see the procedures outlined below.

-The Smithsonian Libraries welcomes unrestricted donations in specific fields of interest: the history of science and technology, the natural sciences, American history (including Native American, African-American, and Latino-American cultures), the history of aeronautics and space exploration, the history of the decorative arts, and various areas of art and art history.
+The Smithsonian Libraries and Archives considers donations in specific fields of interest: the history of science and technology, the natural sciences, American history (including Native American, African-American, Latino-American, and Asian Pacific Amerian cultures), the history of aeronautics and space exploration, the history of the decorative arts, and various areas of art and art history.

-Donors are recognized with a bookplate in the volume(s) and are listed in the Libraries’ and the Institution’s annual reports.
+Donors are recognized with a bookplate in the volume(s) and are listed in the Libraries and Archives’ and the Institution’s annual reports.
 Appraisals, if needed for tax or legal purposes, are the responsibility of the donor; go to Appraisals for information on finding a qualified expert.

 We will be happy to provide information and help with the donation process.
-E-mail firstname.lastname@example.org with as much information about the book(s) as you can gather.
+See our Gifts-in-Kind Policy for more information and Contact Us with as much information about the book(s) as you can gather.